JaxPlays-Inc/jaxplays.org/content/reviews/2024-11-23-A-Christmas-Story-The-Musical.md

 [[theatre:Alhambra Theatre & Dining]]’s rendition doesn’t just capture the charm of the movie — it outshines it.
 It’s sharp, witty and bursting with energy, delivering laughs and heart like Ralphie landing a perfect shot on Black Bart.
 This isn’t just another adaptation; it’s a Christmas triumph!

-Adult Ralphie, played by [[person:Jonathan Van Dyke]], narrates the scenes with quirky, humorous flair, often mirroring young Ralphie’s actions in his quest for a Red Ryder BB gun.
+Jean Shepherd / Adult Ralphie, played by [[person:Jonathan Van Dyke]], narrates the scenes with quirky, humorous flair, often mirroring young Ralphie’s actions in his quest for a Red Ryder BB gun.
 Jonathan’s energy is a powerhouse, serving as the glue that holds the show together seamlessly.

 Young Ralphie is brought to life by the talented [[person:Keegan Carroll]], who perfectly embodies the socially awkward boy torn between disappearing into the background and summoning the courage to convince his parents to buy him his dream gift.